LouisCE/warrior-path/README.md

 ### HTML

 [W3C HTML Validation Service](https://validator.w3.org/ "W3C HTML") was used to validate my index.html, success.html and 404.html.
 All three came back without errors.
+This can be seen below.

 **Main page**